MilkmanAbi/AbiMusicSheet/README.md

 * Completely absurd, slightly useless, and totally fun (｡♥‿♥｡)

 ---

+## AI Usage Disclosure

+The **AMS spec and concept were entirely created by me** — every idea, quirk, odd design decision, and cursed spark of inspiration (￣▽￣)ノ

+All documentation was **hand-typed**, rewritten several times, and shaped over many days.
+I also worked with my sister (who actually understands music lol) because I funnily enough **failed Grade 2 music**, uh... got 39/100 for basic Piano Skills, so… yeah, backup was needed (｡•́︿•̀｡)

+AI was used **only** for two things:

+* helping design **error-checking** for the parsers
+* helping with **AMS → MIDI** implementation, because MIDI still looks like arcane wizardry to me, even after multiple YouTube deep dives, I seriously don't understand MIDI, I apologise.

+Every concept, idea, structure, and weird lil eccentricity in this project is **human-made**.
+It’s just a fun, personal project — nothing serious, no big agenda, just vibes and curiosity (๑˃ᴗ˂)ﻭ

+---

 ## I'm dumb, made this absolute nonsense for fun T^T